christophetd/progos-docker/README.md

 ```

 It will:
-- rebuild the image from the Dockerfile if necessary
+- rebuild the image from the Dockerfile if necessary, and create an image named `progos` from it
 - run the container
 - cleanup the container once you exit the shell